Metronidazole should be used with caution in:

 - Mycophenolate (to prevent organ rejection after transplant)

 - Medicines containing oestrogen (including the oral contraceptive pill)

 - Ciclosporin (to prevent organ rejection after transplant)

 - Medicines for stomach ulcers (such as cimetidine)

 This information does not contain all possible interactions.
 Therefore, before using metronidazole, tell your doctor or pharmacist of all the products you use.

 If you take more metronidazole than you should, or accidentally swallow metronidazole gel, cream or suppositories, tell your doctor or got to your nearest hospital casualty department straightaway.
 Take any remaining medicine with you so that the doctor knows what you have taken.

-If you think you, or someone you care for, might have accidentally taken more than the recommended dose of metronidazole or intentional overdose is suspected, contact your local hospital, GP or if in England call 111 or NHS Direct.
+If you think you, or someone you care for, might have accidentally taken more than the recommended dose of metronidazole or intentional overdose is suspected, contact your local hospital, GP or if in England call 111.
 In Scotland call NHS 24.
 In Wales, call NHS Direct Wales.
 In the case of medical emergencies, always dial 999.

 If you miss a dose, take it as soon as you remember.
 If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
 Do not double the dose to catch up.